 Provides an introduction to youth work practice and to the contemporary provision of youth services.
 Major theoretical approaches to understanding young people will be examined.
 The social construction of 'youth' in Australian society will be an area of specific focus.
 The nature of issues affecting young people will be investigated under the broad headings of health; education; the labour market; accommodation and housing; juvenile justice; sexuality and young people in the context of families.
 Contemporary service delivery approaches to young people will be identified, together with contemporary policy and practice issues.

-1. A capacity to critically analyse the various theoretical and popular approaches/ constructions around "youth" and "adolescence";
+1. Critically analyse the various theoretical and popular approaches/ constructions around "youth" and "adolescence";

-2. A broad working knowledge of contemporary policies, and service delivery systems and programs, directed at young people in Australia
+2. Demonstrate a broad working knowledge of contemporary policies, and service delivery systems and programs, directed at young people in Australia

-3. An awareness of how diversity and marginalisation impact on various young people
+3. Demonstrate an awareness of how diversity and marginalisation impact on various young people

-4. An understanding of the dominant and emerging human service practice approaches with young people.
+4. Demonstrate an understanding of the dominant and emerging human service practice approaches with young people.

 Topics are likely to include:

 - Cultural perspectives on 'youth'

 - Marginalisation and diversity (particularly issues associated with class, gender, geographic location, sexual identity, race, ethnicity, disability)